Death Row Greatest Hits

-Death Row Greatest Hits is the first greatest hits album and second double album released by Death Row Records.
-Released on November 26, 1996, the thirty-three song compilation contains hits by former and then-current Death Row artists as well as previously unreleased tracks and remixes.
-The album peaked at number 35 on the Billboard 200 and was certified platinum on August 12, 1999.
+Death Row Greatest Hits is the first greatest hits album and second double album released by Death Row Records and Interscope Records and distributed by Priority Records.
+Issued on November 26, 1996, the 33-track compilation features a mix of hits, previously unreleased tracks and remixes by both former and then-current Death Row artists.
+The album peaked at number 35 on the Billboard 200 and was certified Platinum by the Recording Industry Association of America (RIAA) on August 12, 1999.

 Background

 2Pac's inclusion

-To counter cannibalism of sales from other 1996 Death Row album releases, no songs from 2Pac's All Eyez on Me, The 7 Day Theory and Snoop Dogg's Tha Doggfather are included on the compilation.
-From the seven tracks on the compilation that feature 2Pac, only two were recorded during his time spent at Death Row Records; "Hit 'Em Up" and "Smile For Me Now", which are both non-album tracks.
-Four of the other five tracks were songs previously released under Interscope Records prior to his signing with Death Row.
-And one track, "Pour Out a Little Liquor", was recorded before 2Pac's time at Death Row, however, was originally released on the 1994 Death Row soundtrack, Above the Rim.
-The four tracks not affiliated with Death Row were able to be included as Interscope, at that time, was Death Row's parent and distributor.
-In 2003, tracks from the 1996 Death Row albums were featured on the compilation's follow-up, Death Row Greatest Hits, Volume 2.
+To avoid cannibalizing sales of other major 1996 Death Row releases, no songs from 2Pac's All Eyez on Me, The Don Killuminati: The 7 Day Theory, or Snoop Dogg's Tha Doggfather were included on the compilation.
+Of the seven tracks on the album featuring 2Pac, only two—"Hit 'Em Up" and "Smile for Me Now"—were recorded during his tenure with Death Row, and neither appeared on his studio albums.

+Four of the remaining five tracks were previously released under Interscope Records before 2Pac joined Death Row.
+The final track, "Pour Out a Little Liquor", was recorded prior to his signing but had originally appeared on the 1994 Death Row soundtrack Above the Rim.
+These non-Death Row tracks were able to be included because Interscope was the parent company and distributor of Death Row Records at the time.

+In 2003, tracks from the previously omitted 1996 albums were included on the follow-up compilation, Death Row Greatest Hits, Volume 2.